MitchTODO/SimpleJson/README.md

-    categoriesToShow:Integer  - Used for default menu object, by id catId:String              - Used for integerty checksum (MD5 hash of the file)
+    categoriesToShow:Integer  - Used for default menu object, by id catId:String              - Used for integrity checksum (MD5 hash of the file)

 ```